Molar pregnancy: symptoms, causes and treatment

 This rare complication can be diagnosed in several ways.

-Initially, the doctor may suspect it based on clinical aspects, such as an abnormally developed uterus or symptoms such as abnormal vaginal bleeding.
-A pregnancy test may also be carried out, and in the case of a molar pregnancy, the pregnancy test is positive, but no fetal movement or pulse is detected.
+In the first instance, the doctor may suspect it based on clinical aspects, such as an abnormally developed uterus or symptoms such as abnormal vaginal bleeding.
+A pregnancy test may also be performed, and in the case of a molar pregnancy, the pregnancy test is positive, but no fetal movement or pulse is detected.

-Endovaginal pelvic ultrasound remains the most accurate method for this diagnosis.
-This examination uses sound waves to create images of the pelvic organs, and can identify the presence of an abnormal mass in the uterus.
+Pelvic endovaginal ultrasound remains the most accurate method for this diagnosis.
+This examination uses sound waves to create images of the pelvic organs and can identify the presence of an abnormal mass in the uterus.

-Thus, diagnosis can be made through a combination of clinical tests, blood tests and medical imaging, and it is important to make the diagnosis quickly to reduce the risk of serious complications.
+Diagnosis can therefore be made using a combination of clinical tests, blood tests and medical imaging, and it is important to make the diagnosis quickly to reduce the risk of serious complications.

 hCG hormone levels